In this article:

 Note: To receive an OV or EV SSL, your organization needs to be officially registered.
 Fill in your company details, ensuring that they correspond to your government or public business records (Yellow pages, Duns & Bradstreet etc).

 The CA will use these details to verify your organization and perform a callback.
 You also need to specify the person who should be contacted if Sectigo requires additional information.
 The contact person should be a full-time employee, such as a CEO, VP, or manager.
+The email address you specify at this stage should be an officially registered company email address.

 More details on the validation process: